El Cuyo Yucatan, a Charming Hidden Gem on the Beach: Complete Guide

 Lunarena

-There is a restaurant that is open for breakfast and dinner but makes sure you check first because they might change the schedule according to occupancy.
+There is a restaurant that is open for breakfast and dinner, but please check the schedule first, as it may change according to occupancy.

 It’s one of the last hotels on the beach road, about 0.8 miles from the center.
 It’s just across the road from the beach, but you have your beach chairs to use.
 The hotel can also organize private boat tours in the protected reserve.